culanomeara/adventureswithwood/README.md

 ![Comment](media/readme/images/project_comment_submitted.png)

 [Back to top](<#contents>)

 #### Form Validation

-The built-in valdiation is used to validate the comment form.
+The built-in validation is used to validate the comment form.
 The form is checked for required fields and passwords require a level of difficulty.
 A notification appears on the users screen to advise them about the failure.
 The user can then rectify their mistake and submit the form again.
-When the comment form is filled out correctly the form submits successfully and the page is refreshed.
+When the comment form is filled out correctly the form submits successfully, and the page is refreshed.

 - Form Validation: Field Required